alexkurowski/bookva-app/README.md

 - Add a new `&.font-family-*new-font-name-here* > .medium-editor` rule at `src/assets/stylesheets/appearance.sass` with your font-family that matches font-face defined in previous step

 - Lastly, add a dropdown option to Configurations component at `src/renderer/components/writer/sidebar/Configurations.vue`

+---

+### Icon

+To make icon files, first, create a 1024x1024 png image, then convert it into icons using https://iconverticons.com/online/